esrivas17/gacos_correction_for_GMTSAR/README.md

-These scripts are intended to correct wrapped phases using GACOS grids for GMTSAR.
+These scripts are intended to correct unwrapped phases using GACOS grids for GMTSAR.

 They have been tested with: GMT v6.1.0 GMTSAR v6.0